Complement 1: Exact Differential

 By combining the two theorems, we find a very handy relationship:

-Consider the function f(x,y).
-This function will be an exact differential provided that
+Consider the function f(x, y).
+This function is an exact differential provided that

 Copy of Slides